 - Transparent Data Per Job, Product, Service, Customer or Overall Sales

 - Use Management Accounting to Meet and Exceed Profitability Goals

 Perfecting Your Calculations

 When calculating an accurate contribution margin, defining your variable costs vs. your fixed costs is essential.
 However, it should be calculated as direct variable expenses to see gross profit and indirect variable expense to see contribution margin.
-You need both because if any expenses are in the wrong category on your income statement, then you will not be able to calculate an accurate contribution margin or ratio.
+You need both because if any expenses are in the wrong category on your income statement, then you will not be able to calculate an accurate CB or ratio.
 As a result, you will make poor decisions based on inaccurate data.

 If you're an owner or CEO of a small or mid-sized business, in order to have your fingers on the pulse of your business's financials, and closely manage the bookkeeping and accounting, you need actionable financial intelligence.
 Outsourcing to a professional team that provided management accounting is essential to your business's success and growth.
 Our experts can help you determine your company's fixed and variable costs in order to calculate accurate contribution margins, gross profit margins and other dynamic key performance indicators that have the power to unlock your company's financial success.